ferilee/tesblog/exampleSite/content/blog/emoji-support.md

 ---
-author: "Hugo Authors"
+author: Hugo Authors
-title: "Emoji Support"
+title: Emoji Support
-date: "2019-03-05"
+date: 2019-03-05
-description: "Guide to emoji usage in Hugo"
+description: Guide to emoji usage in Hugo
-tags: ["emoji","markdown", "css", "html", "themes"]
+tags:
+- emoji
+- markdown
+- css
+- html
+- themes
-categories: ["themes", "syntax"]
+categories:
+- themes
+- syntax
 ShowRelated: false
 showToc: false
 ShowBreadCrumbs: false

 ---
 Emoji can be enabled in a Hugo project in a number of ways.

 <!--more-->